LyubomirT/intense-rp-next/docs/features/auto-refresh.md

 !!! tip "Keep It On"
     Unless you have a specific reason, leave the grace period enabled.
 It's much less jarring to get a warning than to have the page suddenly refresh while you're thinking about your next message.

+### :material-dice-6: Humanize Timing

+Adds subtle randomization (±5 seconds) to refresh intervals to make the timing less predictable and more natural.

+When enabled, each refresh cycle gets slightly different timing - sometimes your 5-minute idle timeout might be 4 minutes 57 seconds, other times it could be 5 minutes 3 seconds.
+This applies to both the idle timeout and grace period.

+!!! info "Why Randomize?"
+    Predictable timing patterns can sometimes trigger detection systems or just feel too robotic.
+The randomization makes refresh behavior feel more natural while still maintaining the safety benefits of auto refresh.

 ## Recommended Settings

 For most users, these settings work great: